 Types of Eczema:-

-1. Atopic eczema:- This eczema is caused due to allergic reactions.
+1. Atopic:- This eczema is caused due to allergic reactions.
 It is found in people who have histories of asthma and hay fever.

 2. Allergic contact Dermatitis:- This is caused due to constant physical contact with some material that the person skin is allergic.

-3.Infantile seborrhoetic eczema:-It exact cause is unknown.
+3.Infantile seborrhoetic:-It exact cause is unknown.
 It affects babies under one year old.

 4.Adult sehorrheotic:- It is caused due to yeast or fungal growth on the skin.
 It is observed in people between twenty and forty years of age.

-Vata doshas type:- When the vitation of the vata doshas produces the eczema.
+Vata doshas type:- When the vitation of the vata doshas produces the disease.
 It is felt in the dryness of the skin.
 There is pain and serve itching of the affected region.